The evening of Halloween approaches.

 Undoubtedly, some will read this and remind me about Halloween’s pagan roots, telling me about Druids, pagan sacrifices, rituals to commune with the dead, Celtic deities, and the questionable origins of trick-or-treat and jack-o-lanterns.
 I’m quite aware of all these facts.

-1. It is important not to treat this as a cut and dry issue.
+Caveat #1: It’s important not to treat this as a cut and dry issue.
 The mere fact that modern Halloween practices are echoes of pagan traditions does not, therefore, mean Halloween as a cultural tradition is unredeemable.
 Remember, to “redeem” something in our culture means to admit it has been used for evil but to reclaim the truth within it, utilizing it for God’s purposes.
-Not all Halloween activities are redeemable, but (I believe) many definitely are.
+Not all Halloween activities are redeemable, but (I believe) many are.

-2. Remember that many Halloween traditions are a far cry from their ancient or medieval counterparts.
-There are some elements of Halloween that, in my opinion, have already been ripped away from paganism and redeemed as something wholesome.
+Caveat #2: Remember that many Halloween traditions are a far cry from their ancient or medieval counterparts.
+As far as redeeming Halloween goes, there are some elements of Halloween that, in my opinion, have already been ripped away from paganism and redeemed as something wholesome.
 Let’s face it, the connection between ancient Druids dressing as ghouls and my son dressed as Bob the Tomato is tenuous, at best.

 With this in mind, here are some ideas about how October 31 can be redeemed for the glory of God.